I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 The stolen tombstones are scenery in the Broken Lane.
 The description of the stolen tombstones is "These tombstones have clearly been dug up, carted here and thrown carelessly down into something that somebody very careless might, charitably, call a roadway.
 Frankly, they are a mess, broken up like so much biscuit."
 Effect of casting mend at the stolen tombstones: record outcome "which make a half-hearted attempt to set all right, but the task is way beyond so basic a spell"; if the broken half-brick is fixed in place begin; now the broken half-brick is portable; move the broken half-brick to the player; end if; rule succeeds.

 The broken half-brick is fixed in place.
 The half-brick is clay.[* Another tricky-to-find clay focus, in case the player didn't find the clay pipe.]
-The inventory listing of the broken half-brick is "that broken half-brick you absent-mindedly picked up when trying to mend the roadway".
 Understand "brick" as the broken half-brick.

 The flame-blackened door is west of the Broken Lane and east of the Sunken Courtyard East.
 The flame-blackened door is a closed openable door.
 "Set into the slab-sided [if the location is the Broken Lane]western cutting of the lane[otherwise]eastern apex of the courtyard[end if] is a flame-blackened door, no more than four feet high."
 The flame-blackened door is lockable and locked.
 The flame-blackened door is wood.
 The matching key of the flame-blackened door is the eight-legged key.
 Effect of casting mend at the flame-blackened door: record outcome "which gives off an air of superiority - in so far as doors can do such a thing - and somehow communicates to you that it [italic type]likes[roman type] being flame-blackened, thank you very much.
 Gives a door a certain air, a certain rakehell dash"; rule succeeds.
 The eight-legged key is metal.